dtempx/syphonx/documentation/faq.md

 ```

-# Sometimes selected URL's are relative, is there a way to make them absolute?
+# Sometimes when selecting URL's they are relative, is there a way to make them absolute?
 Yes, use `format` to specify `href` format.
 ```json
 {